Updated February 5, 2026

 Image from Peach

 In this example from social networking platform Peach, the app establishes a reason for making a request.
-The onboarding process invites new users to post a photo but only asks for permission to access the photo gallery once a user has tapped the photo icon.
+The onboarding process invites new users to post a photo, but only asks for permission to access the photo gallery after they tap the photo icon.

 Users are right to be concerned about giving away information included in permissions, according to Tsozik.
 “I personally am very careful about what to share with apps, and sometimes decide not to use an app at all if it asks for too much information,” he said.